nandan2003/edge-cpu-inference/README.md

 # Final Benchmark Results (8 Models)

-Below are the raw, observed results from your VM.
+Below are the raw, observed results from VM.

 ---